Noloholo Environmental Center

 Located just outside the border of Tarangire National Park, Noloholo plays a pivotal role in expanding our holistic approach to conservation across Africa through our ACTIVE® Community Engagement program.
 At Noloholo, we are committed to advancing thought leadership, peer-to-peer learning, strategic partnerships, community involvement, technological solutions, and storytelling — all targeting the enrichment of land conservation, wildlife protection, and human well-being across Africa.

-In the coming years with greater investments in programming, infrastructure, and operations, Noloholo will expand to become Africa’s first center of excellence for holistic conservation.
-We are developing a world-renowned innovation and learning hub to spark dialogue, collaboration, and creativity around the most pressing conservation and development challenges facing the continent today.
+With critical investments underway, Noloholo is emerging as Africa’s first center of excellence for holistic conservation.
+We are developing a world-renowned innovation and learning hub to spark dialogue, collaboration, and creativity around some of the world's most pressing conservation and development challenges.

 Great Room and Patio

 Noloholo’s Great Room serves as a gathering area and meeting space.
 It features a large compass embedded in its floor and a ceiling covered with billowing cotton cloth.
 The adjacent patio is the ideal spot for youth to play educational games during environmental summer camps.
 The patio’s surface—which is also used for rainwater harvesting—consists of rocks collected from surrounding hilltops.
 The iconic red mortar was made by mixing clay from abandoned termite mounds with cement.

 Noloholo’s seminar space can accommodate groups of up to 80 people at a time and is fully equipped with projector capabilities and high-speed internet access.
 The room’s large windows are covered with lightly woven shades.
 During our environmental summer camps, the space is filled with fun learning activities and the songs of enthusiastic local students.